VBAStack 1.0.1

 Limitations

-• Windows Only: Relies on Windows-specific APIs (DbgHelp.dll, kernel32.dll)
+• Windows Only: Relies on Windows-specific APIs (DbgHelp.dll for legacy method, kernel32.dll)

 • PDB Dependency: Requires Microsoft symbol servers to be accessible for first-time symbol download.
-This WILL NOT WORK in offline environments unless symbols are pre-cached - and at that point, if Microsoft pushes any changes, it will no longer work as the symbols won't match the DLL.
+This WILL NOT WORK in offline environments unless symbols are pre-cached.

-• Performance: First call may be a touch slow due to symbol loading (usually under a second on my machine, if it needs to download symbols though its entirely dependent on internet speed.
-The symbol file is roughly ~4mb); subsequent calls are near instant
+• Performance: First call may be slow due to symbol loading/downloading (typically under 1 second locally, but depends on internet speed for ~4MB symbol file download); subsequent calls are near instant.

 Building